Scott Cross (basketball)

-Scott Michael Cross (born December 3, 1974) is an American college basketball coach who is currently head men's basketball coach at Troy.
-He is the former head men's basketball coach at the University of Texas at Arlington (UT Arlington), where he played college basketball.
+Scott Michael Cross (born December 3, 1974) is an American college basketball coach who is currently head men's basketball coach at Georgia Tech.
+He is the former head coach at Troy and at University of Texas at Arlington (UT Arlington), where he played college basketball.

 Early life and education

 Growing up in Garland, Texas, Cross graduated from North Garland High School in 1993.
 He attended the University of Texas at San Antonio for one year before beginning his college basketball player at Tyler Junior College in 1994–95.
 Cross then transferred to the University of Texas at Arlington, where he played at guard on the UT Arlington Mavericks men's basketball team from 1995 to 1998 under head coach Eddie McCarter.
 In 82 career games at UT Arlington, Cross averaged 9.3 points, 2.8 rebounds, and 2.7 assists.
 A two-time Academic All-American, Cross graduated from UT Arlington in 1998 with a bachelor's degree in marketing and 4.0 GPA.